 Each of the pre-u courses listed above comes from a different country and is administered by different bodies.
 Even so, most of them are recognized widely in other countries outside their home country and deem as equivalent to each other.
 That being said, the external exam fees for each course may be affected by the currency as external exams are directly regulated by the awarding body in the country of origin.
 You can check with the program advisor on this when you enquire about the program.

-The duration of course can be a deciding factor for some students, as some wish to complete their program as soon as possible, whereas others wish to take their time or don’t mind spending more time for the pre-u they prefer.
+The duration of course can be a deciding factor for some students, as some wish to complete their programme as soon as possible, whereas others wish to take their time or don’t mind spending more time for the pre-u they prefer.
 Generally, pre-u courses take around 1 to 1.5 years to be completed, except for IB which takes up to 2 years.
 The duration of course should also be considered on the basis of the transition to your next step, be it your university intake or your German language preparation class.
 In Germany, there are 2 intakes per year, winter intake, the major intake of the year, which starts in September or October, and summer intake which starts in March or April.
 Hence, it is important to plan your timeline properly to optimise your time and minimise waiting period during the transition from pre-u to your bachelor’s degree in Germany.

 The course fee is a major consideration and should be discussed with your parents or guardians to understand their allocated budget.
 The range of fees can be as drastic as RM18,000 to RM200,000!
 Within the same course itself, the fees also differ from college to college, and most of them do offer some scholarships for grab.
 Find out what are the scholarships available for you and choose a course that is within your budget.